Germany’s Harz Mountains – Heritage, Scenery and Steam Railway Tours

 The railway winds its way through the Harz area, a region that has grown a reputation as a land of ancient fairytales, dark forests, rushing streams and snow-capped mountains.
 In addition to this wonderful scenery are some attractive medieval towns, including the UNESCO World Heritage town of Quedlinburg and picturesque Wernigerode.
 To be able to explore the region by steam train only adds to its appeal.
 Its steam railway covers a 140km network including an ascent up the Harz Mountain’s highest peak, the Brocken, reaching 1,141m and from where the Russians once listened to what was happening in the West during the Cold War.

 Time seems to have stood still in this former East German region and our popular tours to the Harz Mountains always fulfil expectations.
 We have arranged specialist rail tours for enthusiasts to enjoy some of the Harz Railway’s steam galas as well as general tours showcasing this stunning area.
 Whatever your interests, the Harz Mountains will not fail to impress.
-Below is a sample tour to the region which combines escorted excursions with some independent sightseeing.
+Below is a sample tour to the region.
 Travel across Europe by train to spend three days travelling on steam trains over narrow gauge lines through delightful countryside and discover the charming medieval towns of Wernigerode and Quedlinburg.

 Day 1 – High Speed to Aachen